benwinding/firecache/docs/pages/api-querying.md

 This is an escape hatch to get out of the FirebaseClient api and back to the firebase SDK objects.

-- Returns observable of the firestore `DocumentReference`.
+- Returns observable of the firestore `CollectionReference`.
 - Watches for changes in path state, e.g: `${userId}`

 ``` js